Twashi1/vivium/vault/plan2.md

 - Vector synonymous type
 - Using filesystem or better file referencing (not just passing file data, but truly passing file path in a way that guarantees the existence of that path)
 - Convert text functions to use `span`
+	- Or instead, use `std::string_view`, `span` includes the null termination character
 - Clear render/GUI/computation threads.
 Ability to submit from multiple threads
 - Shader debugger tool - use CPU to simulate GPU actions for some fragments
 ## Types